Connerjm/Responsive-Portfolio/README.md

 - [x] Using Bootstrap, make a sticky footer.
 - [ ] Using Bootstrap, use sub-rows and sub-columns on your portfolio site.

+By the way, I hide a little easter egg on my "about me" page.
+See if you can find it without looking at my code :wink:

 ## Technologies

 Project is created with: